XTLS/Xray-docs-next/docs/en/config/transport.md

 The format is user-friendly and supports various common bit-per-second notations, including `1000000`, `100kb`, `20 mb`, `100 mbps`, `1g`, `1 tbps`, etc. It is case-insensitive, and spaces between the number and unit are optional.
 If no unit is specified, it defaults to bps (bits per second).
 It cannot be lower than 65535 bps.

-The negotiation behavior is consistent with the original Hysteria:
+The negotiation behavior is consistent with Hysteria brutal:

 The server's value limits the maximum Brutal mode rate that the client can choose.
 0 means no limit on the client.